 Consider having your primary family doctor review your immunization history.
 Here are some basics:

 - Get a flu shot every fall (Sept. to Oct. timeframe in the US).

 - If you are 65 or older and healthy, you will need protection against pneumonia.
-Currently this consists of a dose of PCV13 followed by a dose of PPSV23 at least a year later.
 If you have certain medical conditions or a weakened immune system, you will need vaccination earlier; however, the interval and the dosing schedule varies.
 In addition, adults 19 through 64 years old who smoke cigarettes also need vaccination.

 - Every ten years, get a tetanus booster.
 If you have never had a dose of Tdap (tetanus, diphtheria, and whooping cough), or are unsure of your vaccination status, the CDC recommends you get one dose of Tdap as an adult or adolescent.

 - Several other vaccinations (such as MMR, chickenpox) are also recommended if you didn't receive them as a child, and others (such as hepatitis B, Hib) are recommended if you have certain medical conditions.

-- Vaccine recommendations can change, so ask your doctor if you need any.
+- Vaccine recommendations can change, so ask your doctor if you need any vaccines.
 The CDC also has a list of all needed vaccines.

 12. Prostate Cancer

 Prostate cancer is by far the most frequent cancer among men in the U.S. However, screening for prostate cancer is controversial; the U.S. Preventive Services Task Force (USPSTF) still recommends against it in 2018.
 However, changes to the USPSTF recommendations may be coming soon.